exercism/gleam/exercises/concept/dna-encoding/.docs/hints.md

 - The `encode_nucleotide` function can be used to encode a single nucleotide.

-## 4. Decode a DNA bitstring
+## 4. Decode a DNA bitarray

-- The binary int syntax can be used within a bit string pattern.
+- The binary int syntax can be used within a bit array pattern.
-- Return `Error(Nil)` if the remaining bit string is not long enough to contain a nucleotide.
+- Return `Error(Nil)` if the remaining bit array is not long enough to contain a nucleotide.